ethanzrd/restful-blog/README.md

 - Edit Comments: Users now can edit their comments via the comment page.

+- Forgot Password: Users have the ability to recover their password after failed login attempts.

 Plans:

 - More control over the API system.

 - Onsite API Documentation.

-- A Forgot Password option.

 Known Issues: